 The Carney Institute creates an environment that allows Brown University faculty, postdocs and students to innovate, create and advance knowledge in brain science without constraint.
-The institute supports research, training and outreach to benefit more than 180 faculty members from 20 academic and clinical units at Brown, as well as undergraduates, graduate students, postdoctoral scientists, and other researchers.
+The institute supports research, training and outreach to benefit 200 faculty members from 20 academic and clinical units at Brown, as well as undergraduates, graduate students, postdoctoral scientists, and other researchers.

 Discovery that Benefits Humanity